lyynxxx/stakingnode/System.design/README.md

 nftables_set_prefix =
 ```

-Lastly, I have to create the defined new nftables table and chain, where fail2ban will work and include this in the main nftables config.
+Lastly, I have to create the defined new nftables table and chain, where fail2ban will work and include this in the main nftables config (as an alternative, I can paste the whole table definition to the end of the /etc/sysconfig/nftables file, so all firewall configuration is in the same file).

 /etc/nftables/fail2ban.conf
 ```
 #!/usr/sbin/nft -f